chainer/chainerui/docs/source/getstart.rst

 The ChainerUI server watches the below files under the project directory recursively.

 * log: a JSON file created by `LogReport <https://docs.chainer.org/en/v3/reference/generated/chainer.training.extensions.LogReport.html>`__ extension.
 * args: (optional) a JSON file, which includes key-value pairs you want to see on ChainerUI along with logs.
-See `save_args <https://github.com/chainer/chainerui/blob/master/chainerui/utils/save_args.py>`__, util function to dump command line arguments or dictionary to ``args`` file.
+See :ref:`save_args <module_save_args>`, util function to dump command line arguments or dictionary to ``args`` file.
-* commands: (optional) a JSON file, which is automatically created by `CommandsExtension <https://github.com/chainer/chainerui/blob/master/chainerui/extensions/commands_extension.py>`__.
+* commands: (optional) a JSON file, which is automatically created by :ref:`CommandsExtension <module_command_extension>`.
 This is a file for ChainerUI server to communicate to operate the target training loop.

 For example, file and directory structure is the below.
 When create a project with ``-d path/to/result``, the results of the two directories, ``result1`` and ``result2`` are registered under the ``PROJECT_NAME`` automatically, then ChainerUI gathers the two logs continuously.::